Skateboarding & The Olympics

 What Percentage Of Skateboarders Are Female?

-In international sports, 50% of the skateboarders are female, showcasing their impressive skills and tricks in both women’s street and men’s park events.
+In international sports such as Olympic skateboarding, 50% of the skateboarders are female, showcasing their impressive skills and tricks in both women’s street and men’s park events.
+This balanced representation highlights the sport’s inclusivity and the exceptional talent of athletes like Funa Nakayama, who continue to inspire and elevate the world of skateboarding.

 Is Riding A Skateboard Considered A Sport Or A Lifestyle?

-It can be considered both a sport and a lifestyle, as it involves athletic competition and the expression of individual style and culture.
+It can be considered both a sport and a lifestyle, as it involves athletic competition (in women’s street and men’s streets) and the expression of individual style and culture.

-How Many Calories Does Cruising On A Skateboard Burn?
+How Many Calories Does Cruising On A Board Burn?

 Cruising on a skateboard, as you gather speed at a moderate pace, can burn around 150-250 calories per hour.